radareorg/radare.org/gsod/2019/index.md

 # Development methodology

+Radare2 is very portable framework and toolkit in C, thus it is very easy to setup a local copy.
 Currently, all repositories are hosted on GitHub [main](https://github.com/radare/) organization and [community](https://github.com/radareorg) accounts, bugs are tracked on GitHub [issues](https://github.com/radare/radare2/issues) too.
 We are mostly using [HackMD](https://hackmd.io), IRC, and Telegram ([telegraph#radare](https://t.me/radare)) for communication.
 We have a [testsuite](https://github.com/radare/radare2-regressions) (that is running on [Travis CI](https://travis-ci.org/radare/radare2/), [AppVeyor](https://ci.appveyor.com/project/radare/radare2) and our [Jenkins](http://ci.rada.re/) instance) to test and verify that all the features are still working and that a pull requests or commits don't break anything, and to find regressions.
 We believe some test cases can inspire for writing documentation.

+Radare2 book itself is written using Markdown, and compiled using [GitBook](https://www.gitbook.com).
+It targets both eBook and printed version formats.
 For those who want to get introduced to the radare2 book, we recommend to pick one of the [easy](https://github.com/radare/radare2book/labels/good%20first%20issue) issues to start with.

 # License